SATA24/TvG-Official/README.md

 [*]#Features/Bugfixes To-do List (Still need to do it, feel free to help make contribution!)

-- X Add Storage Capacity Veterancy for Mass and Energy Storage that increases their capacity by 0.1% per level up.
+- Add Storage Capacity Veterancy for Mass and Energy Storage that increases their capacity by 0.1% per level up.
 - ✔ Fix RAS bug where Commander stop gaining energy and mass after upgrading RAS. [
-- X Add Nuke Damage and Radius Veterancy to increase the nuclear missile destructive power per level up.
+- Add Nuke Damage and Radius Veterancy to increase the nuclear missile destructive power per level up.

 [*]TvG Official v1.41 upcoming changes